bogvak/forbis-homework/README.md

 # Forbis homework
 There a two basic modules implemented in : Bitcoin and Analyses
 ### Bitcoin
+Simple ui to https://api.coindesk.com/v1/bpi/currentprice.json API displaying current rates for Bitcoin exchange rates.
+May be sorted by codes or rates - by clicking on table header.
 ### Analyses
+Simple UI to logic that makes statistics on XML or HTML page (*determining automatically*):
+- what tags or nodes are used in file;
+- finding most popular tag;
+- finding path that contains highest amount of most popular tag;
 ## Important notes
 Depends on external service for downloading of HTML/XML pages protected by CORS policy.